Sonic Grade: D

 We found a Hot Stamper copy for one of our best customers a while back and he wrote an incisive commentary which may be of interest to you.
 To see the results of his comparison between the Direct Disc Labs Half-Speed, the MOFI Anadisq, his original domestic pressing, and the Hot Stamper he bought from us, check out his letter.

-[I want to thank Roger Lawry for his extensive commentary on the BS&T’s second album.
+I want to thank Roger Lawry for his extensive commentary on the BS&T’s second album.
 His critical listening skills are obviously quite well developed, especially since he agrees with me about what is the best sounding BS&T — the one I sold him!
-I will be adding some caveats in places to clarify a few issues, but basically Roger’s assessment is right on the money.
-I added the underlining below for emphasis.]
+I have added some caveats in places to clarify a few issues, but basically Roger’s assessment is right on the money.

 I listened to 3 versions of the BS&T record and here is what I found (I wrote up a little review–you can use it on your website or laugh and delete it, whatever).